 - Student Labor.
 Undergraduate student labor is paid on an hourly basis, plus fringe benefits.
 Please refer to the student employment website for levels of experience and compensation.
 Please enter the total amount you are budgeting for all undergraduate student labor costs

 - Summer Fellowships.
 Faculty members on nine-month appointments may receive salary during the summer months.
 A maximum of $3,000 per annum (plus fringe) may be requested for single PI proposals and $5,000 (plus fringe) for Multi-PI proposals.
 Faculty may receive only one award of this type (i.e., faculty listed as Co-PI on multiple proposals can only receive one summer award).
 In addition, for Multi-PI proposals, the maximum summer fellowship allowed for any individual faculty member is $3,000.
 The request for funds must be carefully justified.
 Applicants should adhere to the NIH guidelines for salary limitation when factoring in summer salary.
 Faculty should also account for time committed to other funded projects.
 In some cases, dual employment request may be required.

 - Course Buy Outs.
-Course buyout may be requested, but the PI must explain why release time is so vital to the project.
-In addition, the buyout rate will be the “internal” buyout rate (as specified in the AAUP collective bargaining agreement paid for an adjunct and not a percent of salary).
-Please refer to the payroll website for the most current negotiated rates.
-Some departments may require prior approval from the department head for course buyout requests.
+Course buyout may be requested, but the PI must explain why release time is vital to the project.
+In addition, the buyout rate will be limited to the amount paid for an adjunct to teach the bought-out course, and not a percent of the faculty member’s salary).
+Please refer to the payroll website for the most current negotiated adjunct rates.
+Faculty requesting funds for course buy-outs must include a statement of support from the department head.

 - Fringe Benefits:The fringe benefit rate should reflect the current rate schedule for the employment category being proposed.
 Please refer to the Fringe Benefit Rates.
 Please refer to the University rates.
 Fringe rates will automatically compute on the template for all salary lines except for other 1 and 2.